ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 ## Other tool configurations

- After you configure the core components of your toolchain, you can include other tool integrations that add additional functions to your toolchain.
+ After you configure the core components of your toolchain, you can include other tool integrations that add more functions to your toolchain.
 All additional tools require their own entry in the `toolchain.yml` file.
 Some tools also require that you add a separate YAML configuration file to `.bluemix` directory.

  ![Files needed to define a toolchain](images/files_for_toolchain_with_additional_tools.png)

-To see the list of available tool integrations, see <a ref="https://github.com/open-toolchain/sdk/wiki/services.md" target="_blank">Services available in a toolchain template</a>.
+To see the list of available tool integrations, see <a href="https://github.com/open-toolchain/sdk/wiki/services.md" target="_blank">Services available in a toolchain template</a>.
 The following examples show how to format additions to a toolchain YAML file.

- * **Slack**
+### **Slack**

-### toolchain.yml
+#### toolchain.yml
 	```
 	messaging:
 	  service_id: slack